 This means nothing too tight, short, baggy, or revealing.
 This applies to all CADCA events.

-Adult Participation: While an adult advisor is required during the course, adults are not required to attend the Youth Meet & Greet or Youth Dance.
+Adult Participation: An adult advisor is required to participate with youth during the course; however, adults are not required to attend the Youth Meet & Greet or Youth Dance.
 CADCA releases all liability and does not guarantee that there will be adult supervision at all times during these events.

 Parent Consent Forms: The consents forms acts as a permission for attendance, medical treatment, a general release of liability and photography/video waiver for all minors in attendance.
 Forms of all youth attending are required prior to arriving at the training event.
 Onsite registrants must submit a parent consent form at the time of registration.
 If the parent of the youth is in attendance, a signed form is still required.
 Click here to download the parent consent form.

 Submit All Info to: Jasmine Carrasco, Youth Programs Manager at email@example.com